 Read on to find out what you should look for if your baby accidentally swallowed bathwater.

-Parents should know that dry drowning deaths are marked by easy-to-spot symptoms that begin within 1 hour of the incident:
+Parents should know those dry drowning deaths are marked by easy-to-spot symptoms that begin within 1 hour of the incident:

 - Difficulty breathing

 - Very rapid breathing

 - Unconsciousness in or out of the water